An Improved Standard Model Comes with Explicit CPV and Productive of BAU: The CKM matrix and the BAU problem

-Though we now have a way to describe the violation of CP symmetry from a theoretical end.
-But the CKM elements derived in Eq.(25) do not fit the experimentally detected values very well.
-Some of them are hundreds times higher than the detected values, say both predicted $\vert V_{ub} \vert = 2/3$ in ${\bf D}$ and ${\bf E}$ are about 187 times the presently detected value $3.57 \pm 0.15 \times 10^{-3}$ \cite{Patrignani2016}.
-Besides, the CKM matrices derived in this article contain only numbers rather than any parameters.
-That leaves us no space to improve the fitting between theoretical predictions and experimental detections.
-This could be ascribed to the over-simplified matrix patterns caused by the $A=A_1=A_2=A_3$ assumption or equivalently the employed $S_N$ symmetries.
-It hints that if we can throw away the constraints from these symmetries, maybe we can achieve patterns which fit the empirical values better. \\
+We now have already a way to describe the violation of CP symmetry from the theoretical end.
+But the CKM elements derived in Eq.(25) are very different to experimentally detected corresponding values.
+Some of them are hundreds times the detected values, say both predicted $\vert V_{ub} \vert = 2/3$ in ${\bf E}$ and ${\bf F}$ are about 184 times the presently detected value $3.82 \pm 0.24 \times 10^{-3}$ \cite{Zyla2020}.
+Besides, the CKM matrices derived here contain only numbers rather than any variable factors.
+That leaves us no space to improve the fitting between theoretical predictions and experimental detections further.
+This could be ascribed to the over-simplified matrix patterns caused by the $A=A_1=A_2=A_3$ assumption in Eq.(11) or equivalently the revealed $S_N$ symmetries.
+However, it may also hint that if we can diagonalize Eq.(5) directly rather than imposing the assumption in Eq.(11), we will achieve $M$ patterns more close to the ones observed now. \\

-As we have already complex CKM matrices given in TABLE I, it is rational for us to go one step further to estimate the CPV strength predicted by such a model.
-In usual, the strength of CPV within the SM is estimated with the dimensionless Jarlskog determinant \cite{Jarlskog1985, Farrar1993, Farrar1994, Tranberg2010} which was given as
+As we have already yield several complex $V_{CKM}$ demonstrated in Table I, it is rational for us to go one step further to estimate the CPV strength predicted by such a model.
+In usual, the strength of direct CPV is estimated by the dimensionless Jarlskog determinant \cite{Jarlskog1985, Farrar1993, Farrar1994, Tranberg2010} which was given as

 where $v$ is the Higgs vacuum expectation value and $\tilde{m}$ are particle masses. \\

 The Jarlskog invariant ${\it "J"}$ in Eq.(26) is a phase-convention-independent measure of CPV defined by